 Right now my stretch language is Haskell.
 When I write in Haskell, I feel like a beginning programmer again.
 I can’t use it when I’m in a hurry, and I don’t use it when I’m more interested in the problem domain than in the craft of programming.
 Reading Haskell is like reading poetry (I’m very slow at it, and I can’t skim because the new-concept density is very high), and writing Haskell is like writing poetry (something else that takes me forever).
 As opposed to Python and Ruby, which are more prosaic, and Enterprise Java, which is more like a tax form.

-Serbo-Croation: Thanks to Jovana Milutinovich of the University of Belgrade in Serbia for translating this article into Serbo-Croatin.
+Serbo-Croatian — thanks to Jovana Milutinovich of the University of Belgrade in Serbia.

 I first learned to program in seventh grade, from the TRS-80 Level I Basic reference.
 That makes me both (1) almost 30, and (2) innumerate. ↩

 In this entire essay, I’m quantifying over the languages I use and the way I use them.
 YMMV. ↩

 This list includes more languages than the charts do because it includes languages that I’ve never used commercially.
 I’ve only ever used Prolog and CLU for college projects, for example, but I learned a lot from them anyway. ↩